Counter-Strike 2 is one of the world’s most customizable games. You can change many settings on the CS2 search console.

-What Is a CSGO Autoexec?
+What Is a CS2 Autoexec?

 NOTE: Always back up any files you create if they need to be updated or reinstalled.

 Using Autoexec cfg files benefit is that the player’s settings may be restored with a simple drag and drop, saving time and effort.
-As a result, long-time CSGO players often alter their settings to cryptic values and retrieve them, and the player must have a list of them.
+As a result, long-time CS2 players often alter their settings to cryptic values and retrieve them, and the player must have a list of them.

-CSGO Autoexec Files for Newbies and Hidden File Extensions
+CS2 Autoexec Files for Newbies and Hidden File Extensions

 First, go to the search box using File Explorer in Windows 10.
 Then enter “File Explorer,” and click the “View” option in the top right.